 Nail the purpose for learning

-If a student is asking “why are learning this?”, it’s a sign they aren’t seeing the value in what they’re learning – yet.
-Instead of snapping back with “ the syllabus demands it and there will be test on the topic at the end of the semester” (yes, I’ve actually heard this), having a concrete purpose for learning will turn this into a powerful moment of inspiration.
+If a student is asking “why are we learning this?”, it’s a sign they aren’t seeing the value in what they’re learning – yet.
+Instead of snapping back with “ the syllabus demands it and there’ll be test on the topic at the end of the semester” (yes, I’ve actually heard this), having a concrete purpose for learning will turn this into a powerful moment of inspiration.